Jane Thompson: Biography

+Thompson was active in the International Design Conference in Aspen (IDCA) from 1971 to 2002, as a board member, program chairman, and speaker.

+She died at the age of 89 on August 22, 2016.

+Honors

-Jane Thompson was active in the International Design Conference in Aspen (IDCA) from 1971–2002, as a board member, program chairman, and speaker.
-In 1994, she was awarded Institute Honors by the American Institute of Architects, and in 1998 received the Personal Recognition Award of the Industrial Design Society of America for a lifetime contribution to the field of design.
+Thompson was awarded Institute Honors by the American Institute of Architects in 1994, and in 1998 received the Personal Recognition Award of the Industrial Design Society of America for a lifetime contribution to the field of design in 1996.

 For their lifelong support of Finnish Design and way of life, the President of Finland in 2000 named Ben and Jane Thompson each individually as Knight First Class, Order of the Lion of Finland.

 In 2010, "Sir Lady Jane" as she was nicknamed (as both a Knight and wife of a Knight) was honored with the Lifetime Achievement Award of the Cooper-Hewitt National Design Museum.
 Then followed an Honorary PhD from Boston Architectural College, 2011, and the lifetime Award of Honor from Boston Society of Architects in 2012.